infinitered/ignite-andross/readme.md

 # Ignite "Andross" Boilerplate

+## Why is this archived?

+We really appreciate all the community support in the years since we first released ignite-andross.
+Our focus has shifted to the latest version of [Ignite](https://github.com/infinitered/ignite), which includes the boilerplate.
+Feel free to fork this library and continue on its legacy if you want.

 NOTE: This repo has been renamed from ignite-ir-boilerplate-andross to ignite-andross.
 Although web traffic and git operations for the previous name will be redirected, we recommend you update any links and git urls for this repo.

 [![CircleCI](https://circleci.com/gh/infinitered/ignite-andross.svg?style=svg)](https://circleci.com/gh/infinitered/ignite-andross)